Black and White

 2) Continue up the steepening icy chimney to a ledgy system and follow icy runnels to the ledge below the prominent ice smear, 200 feet, M4 WI4R.

 3) Climb the smear of ice, moving left where it splits.
 From the top of the thick ice, follow a chimney system through a final roof into an easy exit groove.
-A belay can be constructed below the final roof if rope drag of lack of gear necessitates it.
+A belay can be constructed below the final roof if rope drag or lack of gear necessitates it.
+WI 4/5 M5.

 This route climbs grooves to the right of the Black Wall Gully (the gully on the left side of the Black Wall) to a nice, large, obvious smear.
 It may well be necessary to approach from Guanella Pass.
 Expect this to take about two hours.
 Do the Black Wall raps, and aim for the gully rather than the start of Good Evans

 Screws, nuts, and a bunch of cams from small to #3 or 4 Camalot.

 Taylor seconding pitch 1.
 Photo: Josh Thompson.

 Taylor on the last pitch.
 Photo: Josh Thompson.

 The last pitch.
 Photo: Josh Thompson.